 In this award-winning article, Algy Hall explains how to become a genuinely responsible investor.

-Mr Umunna says the EU is developing its new taxonomy for sustainability accounting “with gusto”.
+Mr Umunna says the EU is developing its new standards for ESG accounting “with gusto”.
 A look back at the turbulent history of financial number-crunching shows why it should act fast.